 - 1. All entries in all lots must be pictures taken by the 4-H exhibitor during the current 4-H year. - Entries must be firmly mounted on matte board, not poster board.
-Minimum mat margin is 1" on all sides and maximum mat margin is 2 1⁄2" on all sides.
+Minimum mat margin is 1" on all sides and maximum mat margin is 2 /2" on all sides.
 Use dry mount tissue, photo glue, photo stickers or other suitable substance to attach.
 Framed entries and non-mounted entries will not be accepted. - 3.
 All entries must be printed on photographic paper.
 Entries printed on paper, cardstock, etc. will not be accepted. - 4.
 Entries must be either enlargements of black/white or color negatives or colored slides or digital captures that have not been manipulated in any way: 5"x7", 5"x14", 8"x10" or 8"x12".
-(Photos need to be these sizes).
+(Photos need to be these sizes). - 5.
+Color enhancements and changes may not be made to the original photo unless it is entered in the digitally enhanced lot.